 In terms of opening new frontiers in science, the sky’s the limit.
 Literally.
 The forthcoming machine will process data from the latest sky surveys, to help answer some of the biggest questions in physics about the nature of the universe.

-The science teams using it will also develop alternative energy sources, design safer vehicles, invent new materials, understand how our brains work, and find ways to keep us healthier and safer.
+Researchers can also use the system to develop alternative energy sources, design safer vehicles, invent new materials, understand how our brains work, and find ways to keep us healthier and safer.

 Aurora will be housed at the Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science User Facility and a premier source of world-class computing resources for open science research since 2006.